Dental health is of the utmost importance.

 However, millions of Britons skip dentist appointments in order to go out and have fun.

-According to a survey carried out in relation to National Smile Month, around 18% of respondents said they would cancel their dentist appointment if they had the opportunity to go to the pub, go bowling, go to the cinema, buy new clothes or order a takeaway.
+According to a survey about National Smile Month, around 18% of respondents said they would cancel their dentist appointment if they had the opportunity to go to the pub, go bowling, go to the cinema, buy new clothes or order a takeaway.

 Professionals argue that ignoring oral health at the expense of having fun may not be the wisest move.